joakim/calendar/README.md

 - **triad** (3 days)
 - **day** ([24 hours](https://en.wikipedia.org/wiki/Nychthemeron))

-The names "eighth", "nonad" and "triad" are descriptive only.
+The names "eighth", "nonad" and "triad" are descriptive only, better names should be found.

 ### Structure